Stride-Labs/echos-lab/docs/reply-guy.md

 # Deploying an Echo

 This guide walks you through deploying your own Echo bot.
-Echo bots are AI-powered agents, with a custom personality, that can interact on Twitter.
-You can use Echo bots to promote your own projects, automatically answer community questions, or create an engaging social media presence or twin.
+Echo's are AI-powered agents, with a custom personality, that can interact on Twitter.
+You can use Echo's to promote your own projects, automatically answer community questions, or create an engaging social media presence or twin.

 ## Overview